-- 4. Updating and disseminating the regional framework 2016-2020, and translating it into Arabic, Farsi and French (WHO). - 5.
-Developing advocacy materials to promote the regional framework including posters, printed materials, etc. (WHO). - Preparing and disseminating an action plan for implementation of the framework recommendations, which focuses on achieving the short- and medium-term goals (WHO). - 7.
-Mobilizing financial and technical resources and providing technical assistance to support implementation of the action plan at country level (WHO, FAO, UNEP).
+- 4. Update and disseminate the regional framework 2016-2020, and translate into Arabic, Farsi and French (WHO). - 5.
+Develop advocacy materials to promote the regional framework including posters, printed materials, etc. (WHO). - 6.
+Prepare and disseminate an action plan for implementation of the framework recommendations, which focuses on achieving the short- and medium-term goals (WHO). - 7.
+Mobilize financial and technical resources and provide technical assistance to support implementation of the action plan at country level (WHO, FAO, UNEP).